 - AARP/United Healthcare

 - Mutual of Omaha

 United Healthcare Medicare Supplement Rate Increases

 United Healthcare (UHC), which sells most of its Medicare Supplement under the AARP brand, is the largest health insurance company in the United States.
-UHC has more than a 30% share of the Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. market.
+UHC has more than a 30% share of the Medicare Supplement Insurance market.

 In most years, UHC Medigap rates increase between 3.0% and 5.0%.
 They have been in the market for over 25 years and have an A+ rating from AM Best, the largest credit rating agency in the world.

 Mutual of Omaha (MoO) is one of only two life insurance companies with more than 1% market share of Medicare Supplement Insurance.

 Founded in 1909 by a medical student at Omaha’s Creighton University, Mutual of Omaha is now a Fortune 500 company offering insurance and financial solutions throughout the United States.
 They have been in the Medicare Supplements business for 57 years.

 MoO offers Medigap coverage across the U.S., except in Massachusetts.
 However, plans vary with each state.
 In 2018, they added offerings for Medicare Part D prescription drug coverage as well.

 In our analysis over the past 10 years, Mutual of Omaha has the best long-term rate stability of all life insurance companies, which tends to result in less aggressive annual price increases.
 Over the past 5 years, their rate increases average out at about 6%.